nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![AddCommandSequenceDiagram.png](images\DeveloperGuide\AddCommandSequenceDiagram.png)

 > ℹ️ The lifeline for `AddCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the
-> lifeline reaches the end of the
+> lifeline reaches the end of the diagram

 #### Design considerations